• Skip to main content

 Learn how to make a busy box for toddlers.
 These boxes are easy to customize and perfect for keeping toddlers occupied at a restaurant, on a plane, while mom is nursing and more!

 The thing I love about these boxes is that they’re easy to customize.
-The ones I made are clearly geared towards things Squish is currently loving like cars, dinosaurs and PJ Masks but you could easily choose things your own child enjoys more.
-We’ll be using ours mostly for restaurants but they’d also be great for plane rides, doctors appointments, etc. And if you have a pregnant mama friend with a toddler, put one together to help her keep them busy while she’s constantly feeding a new baby!
+The ones I made are clearly geared towards things my son who loved cars, dinosaurs and PJ Masks but you could easily choose things your own child enjoys more.

 Learn how to make a busy box for toddlers.
 These boxes are easy to customize and perfect for keeping toddlers occupied at a restaurant, on a plane, while mom is nursing and more!